 Update 8/29/19.
-Procera Protect (formally called Ceraplex) is said to provide the brain with natural antioxidants to support detoxification pathways for maintenance of good brain health.
+Procera Protect (formally called Ceraplex) is said to provide the brain with natural antioxidants to support detoxification pathways for the maintenance of good brain health.
 Sounds good, but does Procera Protect work?
 In this review, I'll reveal the ingredients and science behind this supplement to help you understand if it's right for you.

 What Is Procera Protect?

 The supplement is supposed to help support healthy memory.
-It's said to do this by helping helping to detoxify the brain, by using natural ingredients.
+It's said to do this by helping to detoxify the brain, by using natural ingredients.
 This is supposed to help the brain to work better.